-Director of Prospectiva – Brazilian Consulting Services for International Affairs, Ricardo is an expert in political and economic scenarios, formulation and implementation of public policies and the evaluation of their impact on businesses.
-He has experience in industrial policy and development and international integration.
-Doctor and Master in Political Science at the University of São Paulo (USP) and coordinator of the Group of the International Conjuncture Analysis (Gacint) in USP.
-Ricardo is currently a non-resident partner of the Latin American program at the Atlantic Council and member of the Council for Strategic Affairs of the FIESP and the Council of Foreign Affairs Magazine (Mexico and USA).
+Managing partner of Prospectiva and expert in political and economic scenarios, formulation and implementation of public policies and evaluation of their impact on businesses.
+Holds experience in industrial policy and development and international integration.
+He is a Doctor and Master in Political Science at the University of São Paulo (USP) and general coordinator of the International Scenario Analysis Group (Gacint) at USP.
+He is currently a non-resident partner of the Latin American program of the Atlantic Council and member of the Council for Strategic at FIESP and of the Board of Foreign Affairs magazine (Mexico and US).

-A lawyer, he is a founding member of the Instituto Escolhas and is now its director of relations with society.
-He was director of public policies and director of campaigns for Greenpeace Brazil, where he worked for ten years (2005-20015).
-He founded and was the Executive Director (2004-2005) of the Socioenvironmental Institute (ISA).
-He lived in New York for two years (2002-2003), where he volunteered for the Rainforest Foundation US.
-He advised the Minister of Justice José Gregori (2000-2001) on social and environmental issues during President Fernando Henrique Cardoso administration.
-He worked as a lawyer for the Indigenous Rights Unit (NDI) in the 1990-1995 period, and as legal advisor to the project Study on Indigenous Lands (PETI) of the National Museum Anthropology Department in Rio de Janeiro (1989-1990).
-He initiated his career as advisor for social issues at the Fortaleza Archdiocese, where he worked with Cardinal Aloisio Lorscheider (1986-1989).
+A lawyer, he is a founding member of the Instituto Escolhas and is now its director.
+He was director of public policies and director of campaigns for Greenpeace Brazil, where he worked for ten years.
+He founded and was the Executive Director of the Socioenvironmental Institute (ISA).
+He lived in New York for two years, where he volunteered for the Rainforest Foundation US.
+He advised the Minister of Justice José Gregori on social and environmental issues during President Fernando Henrique Cardoso administration.
+He worked as a lawyer for the Indigenous Rights Unit (NDI) and as legal advisor to the project Study on Indigenous Lands (PETI) of the National Museum Anthropology Department in Rio de Janeiro.
+He initiated his career as advisor for social issues at the Fortaleza Archdiocese, where he worked with Cardinal Aloisio Lorscheider.
 Born in Crateús, in Ceará state, he is father to two daughters and currently lives in São Paulo.

-Graduated and received a master’s degree in Economics from the Rio de Janeiro Federal University (UFRJ), and a doctorate in Economics from the Rio de Janeiro Pontifical Catholic University (PUC-RJ).
-He’s adjunct professor of the UFRJ Department of Economics teaching quantitative methods and applied econometrics.
-He’s the vice-president of the Brazilian Econometrics Society (SBE).
-He was associate economist of the Institute for Studies of Labor and Society (IETS) from 2003 to 2011, and associate researcher of the Climate Policy Initiative (CPI / PUC-RJ) from 2011 to 2012.
-He won the 2012 Haralambos Simeonidi Award for the best Brazilian doctoral dissertation: “Empirical Essays on Human Capital and Development”.
+Graduate and Master in Economics at the Federal University of Rio de Janeiro (UFRJ) and PhD in Economics at Pontifícia Universidade Católica (PUC-RJ).
+Associate Professor of the Department of Economics at UFRJ for Quantitative Methods and Applied Econometrics.
+He is vice-president of the Brazilian Econometric Society (SBE).
+He was an associate economist at the Institute for Labor Studies and Society (IETS) from 2003 to 2011 and associate researcher at the Climate Policy Initiative (CPI / PUC-RJ) from 2011 to 2012.
+He received the Haralambos Simeonidis award in 2012 for the best Brazilian doctoral thesis, entitled “Empirical Essays on Human Capital and Development”.

 Instituto Escolhas founder and member of its Board of Directors, Marcos Lisboa is also the Chief Executive Officer of INSPER.
 He has a doctorate in Economics from the University of Pennsylvania (US) and graduated and received a master’s degree from Rio de Janeiro Federal University (UFRJ).
 He was an assistant professor at Stanford University (1996-1998), and assistant professor at EPGE-FGV (1998-2002).
 In the 2003-2005 period, he was economic policy secretary of the Ministry of Finance; he presided the Brazilian Reinsurance Institute (IRB Brazil Re) in 2005-2006, and was an Itaú-Unibanco vice-president until 2013.

-He graduated as an economist at the São Paulo University (USP).
-He was director of Public Policies and Taxation at LCA Consultants, a firm he helped to found in 1995.
-From 2003 to 2009, he held senior positions at the Ministry of Finance: Executive Secretary, Economic Policy Secretary, and Extraordinary Secretary for Economic and Fiscal Reforms.
-From 2010 to 2011, he was Strategy and Planning Director at BM&F BOVESPA.
-Currently, he heads the Center for Fiscal Citizenship (CCiF), an independent think tank whose objective is to help enhancing public policies in Brazil.
-The Center for Fiscal Citizenship has developed work geared to simplification and enhancement of our tax system, and the improvement of tax management quality.
+Economist graduated at the University of São Paulo (USP).
+He was director of Public Policy and Taxation at LCA Consultores, a company he helped found in 1995.
+From 2003 to 2009, he held management positions in the Ministry of Finance, acting as executive secretary, Secretary of Economic Policy and extraordinary secretary for Economic and Fiscal Reforms.
+From 2010 to 2011, he was Director of Strategy and Planning at BM&F Bovespa.
+He is currently director at Centro de Cidadania Fiscal, an independent think tank that aims to contribute to the improvement of public policies in Brazil.
+The Centro de Cidadania Fiscal has been developing projects aimed at simplifying and improving the Brazilian tax system and improving the quality of fiscal management of the country.

 She is currently professor of the São Paulo School of Economic, Getúlio Vargas Foundation (EESP/FGV).
 She was professor associated of Economics Department of the University of Sao Paulo (2014-2017), executive secretary of the Brazilian Econometric Society (2016-2017) and professor assistant/associated of University of Ottawa in Canada (2009-2014).
 She has a degree in Business Administration at the São Paulo University (2000), degree of complementary studies in Economics from Universite Catholique de Louvain (2002), M.A. in Economics from Universite Catholique de Louvain (2004) and PhD in Economics at Universite Catholique de Louvain (2009).
 Her main fields of research include Development Economics and Public Economics and her work has been published at important academic journals such as Journal of Economic Theory, Journal of Development Economics, Canadian Journal of Economics and Economics Journal.

-Ricardo Abramovay has a master’s degree in Political Science from São Paulo University, a doctorate in Sociology from the Campinas State University, and a post-doctorate in Social Sciences from the École des Hautes Études (Paris).
-He was a full professor at the Faculty of Economics, Administration and Accounting (FEA-USP) Economics Department, coordinated the Socioenvironmental Economics Unit in the same institution, directed a FAPESP thematic project on climate change socioeconomic impacts, and was also a CNPq researcher.
-He is a member of the Maison des Sciences de l’Homme Scientific Board in Montpelier.
-He has published ten books, among them Muito Além da Economia Verde (Much Beyond the Green Economy) – Editora Planeta Sustentável, April, 2012.
+Master in Political Science at the University of São Paulo (USP), PhD in Sociology at the University of Campinas and post-doctorate at the Ecole des Hautes Études in Social Sciences in Paris.
+Former professor at the Department of Economics, School of Economics, Administration and Accounting (FEA-USP), coordinator of the Environmental Economics Unit of the same institution, director of FAPESP thematic project on socio-economic impacts of climate change and researcher at CNPq.
+He is a member of the Scientific Council of the Maison des Sciences de l’Homme, Montpelier.
+He has published ten books, including Muito Além da Economia Verde (Ed.
+Planeta Sustentável/Abril, 2012).

-Executive Director of Biofílica, a company that works with forest management and conservation, based on the marketing of environmental services, investment in research, and the socioeconomic development of persons and communities who live in the areas under management.
-He has a Business Administration degree from INSPER, and a master’s degree in Public Administration and the Environment from Columbia University and the Earth Institute (US).
-He worked with conservation projects in the Lower Rio Negro (Black River) for the Institute for Ecological Research (IPÊ), and was one of the producers of Jean Michel Cousteau’s documentary “Return to the Amazon.”
+CEO of Biofílica, a company active in management fields and forest conservation from the sale of environmental services, investment in research and socio-economic development of people and communities living in the areas under management.
+Business administrator at Insper, with Master’s degree in Public Administration and Environment at Columbia University and the Earth Institute (US).
+Engaged in conservation projects in the lower Rio Negro for the Institute of Ecological Research (IPE) and was one of the producers of the documentary Retorno à Amazônia (Return to the Amazon), by Jean-Michel Cousteau.

-She has a doctorate in Economics from the São Paulo University (USP) and is the chief economist of XP Investments.
-She worked for the Royal Bank of Scotland (RBS), ING, ABN-Amro Real, and HSBC.
-She has a weekly column for the Agência Estado Broadcast.
+Doctor in Economy at the University of São Paulo (USP) and lead-economist at XP Investimentos.
+Worked at Royal Bank of Scotland (RBS), ING, ABN-Amro Real and HSBC.
+Writes weekly columns for the Broadcast of Agência Estado.